Last Updated on October 14, 2025 by Analgesia team

-IHC stands for immunohistochemistry, a laboratory technique for identifying and visualizing antigens in tissue samples.
+IHC stands for immunohistochemistry, a laboratory technique for identifying and visualising antigens in tissue samples.
 IHC is a laboratory technique that combines histology and immunology.
 It involves

 - Placing a tissue sample on a glass slide